CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/IND.1 Operating and Control Technology.md

 The goal of the module is to demonstrate suitable requirements for the information security of the OT.
 He addresses cross-component, conceptual and architectural security requirements.

 The module is to be modeled and implemented across the board.
-Multiple use in different areas of OT in an institution (operator within the meaning of VDI 2182) can not be ruled out, as these have different information security requirements.
+In this case, multiple use in different areas of OT in an institution (operator within the meaning of VDI 2182) can not be ruled out since there are different requirements with regard to information security.

 ### 1.3 Delimitation